skykingisepic/cryptopay-QR/README.md

 https://cryptopay.domain?receive_address\*inv/memo\*amount - this will populate all data fields from the URL delimited with '*' and all will be persistent.
 To reset, just use https://cryptopay.domain.

 Note: The amount field should bring up the Numeric Keypad on mobiles.

+# Installation:

+clone repo and unzip the libfiles in the folder (Creates phpcode and vendor folders required to run cryptoqr.php)